 You miss a lot when your colleagues are socializing in Dutch.
 You may also feel ashamed and frustrated when your Dutch colleagues do the meeting in English for you only.
 As to job requirements: speaking Dutch at the work level, increases your chances.

 Additionally, speaking proper Dutch will help you when you leave Randstad for an affordable house.
 Unfortunately, not all Dutchmen are equally foreigner-friendly.
 However, when you show that you do your utmost to speak their language – you improve your chances of acceptance.
 And how about your children?
 They will speak Dutch better than you!

 Would not it be great to understand them fully and to help them to be happy in the Netherlands?

 All three exams are civic integration exams

-- Level A2 of the old Civic Integration Exam is a base, but not enough for normal life
+- Level A2 of the 2013 Civic Integration Exam (valid for expats who entered the Netherlands before January 2022) is a base, but not enough for an everyday life

-- The new Civic Integration Exam at level B1 is good for socializing and simple work
+- The Exam at level B1 is good for socializing and simple work

 - The State Exam NT2 at level B2 boosts your career.

-This succesful method requires a study investment of 6 hours per week.
+This successful method requires a study investment of 6 hours per week.

-For a good advise, mention target and circumstances in Contact
+For good advice, mention your target and circumstances in the Contact Form